 The scary part is that most people aren’t aware that they are in danger of heat stroke — the most severe heat-related illness — until it’s too late.
 By then, they have become confused and delirious as a result of nerve damage.

-But to ensure that your health is never put in harm’s way because of the heat, take preventative measures to keep your body cool and stay hydrated.
-It’s also important to avoid actions that increase your risk of developing heat-related illnesses, like engaging in physical activity that increases your chances of heat stroke, such as hot yoga and exercising in the direct sun.
+To ensure that your health is never put in harm’s way because of hot weather, take preventative measures to keep yourself cool and stay hydrated.
+It’s also important to avoid actions that increase your risk of developing heat stroke, like engaging in physical activity that ups your chances of heat illness, such as hot yoga and exercising in the direct sun.

-Did you know that you have temperature receptors in your skin?
-When the temperature outside the body becomes too high, the receptors send messages to the hypothalamus, which is the processing center in the brain.
-When the body becomes overheated, it releases heat by sweating and activating the muscles in your skin.
-Your blood vessels also begin to swell, or dilate, causing your skin to look red.
-More warm blood then flows close to the surface of your skin so that heat is lost through the skin and into the air.
+- When you become overheated, you release heat by sweating and activating the muscles in your skin.
+Your blood vessels also begin to swell or dilate, causing noticeable redness.
+More warm blood then flows close to the surface of your skin so heat is lost through the skin and into the air.

 Heat Stroke Symptoms

 Before heat stroke symptoms develop, you will experience a few warning signs.
-Generally, heat-related illnesses occur in four stages: beginning with muscle cramping, leading to heat exhaustion and ending with heat stroke.
-Here’s a breakdown of these four stages (3):
+Generally, heat-related illnesses occur in four stages, beginning with muscle cramping, leading to heat exhaustion and ending with heat stroke.

-3. Heat exhaustion: Heat exhaustion happens when the heat begins to make you feel uncomfortable and ill, leading to symptoms such as heavy sweating, weakness, headache, changes in pulse, cold, pale and clammy skin, nausea, vomiting and fainting.
-If left untreated, heat exhaustion can advance to heat stroke.
-(5)
+Heat exhaustion happens when the heat begins to make you feel uncomfortable and ill, leading to symptoms, such as:

 - body temperature above 103 degrees Fahrenheit